-Paget Lecture 2014 - The Science of Healthy Ageing< Back to Video library
+Paget Lecture 2014 - The Science of Healthy Ageing< Back to Video clips and transcripts

 Members of the scientific community gathered at the Wellcome Collection in London for the 78th Stephen Paget Memorial Lecture, the first time that the lecture has been held since 2008.